anomaly1095/server-project/README.md

 - **Setup Guide**: Provides detailed instructions on setting up the project environment.
 - **User Guide**: Offers comprehensive documentation on how to use the system effectively.
 - **API Reference**: Provides detailed documentation of the project's APIs and interfaces.
-- **Architecture Overview**: Explains the architecture and design principles of the system.
+- **Overview**: Explains the architecture and design principles of the system.

 ## Contributing